OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 [Mention CoL]

-[GBIF is the biggy, but difficult because (1) it's not documented very well - just the two blog posts (2) to the extent it's documented, it's the new version that is, not the one we used in assembly.
-Cynical
+The GBIF backbone is the closest and best point of comparison.
+But comparing to GBIF is difficult because it's not documented very well - just two blog posts and the source code.
+Infrastructure work such as the GBIF backbone is generally viewed as a means to some other end and not a research output.
+This is understandable given the GBIF's mission and the pressures it faces.
-view: engineers are not scientists - they want to make things that work, not understand them or teach them.
-Look at Markus's blog posts I guess and make best effort.]

 * maybe discuss global names architecture, bionames, bioguid ...
-GNA doesn't deal with synonyms, for example; does bionames?  what about misspellings?
+GNA doesn't deal with synonyms (yet), for example; does bionames?  what about misspellings?